OceannTwT/Tool-Planner/README.md

 ## Inference Tool-Planner

-Use your `ChatGPT` API and `Toolbench` API, replace the API key in run.sh, and run the following script.
+Use your `ChatGPT` API and `Toolbench` API, replace the API key in `run.sh`, and run the following script.

 ```shell
 bash script/run.sh